|

 doing

 well.
-Around the time of the acquision they were bleeding
+Around the time of the acquisition they were bleeding

 customers, probably largely

-in part due to Boost Mobile's 2009 launch of their $50 Monthly
+in part due to Boost Mobile's 2009 launch of their $50 nationwide

-tremendous market reach, but will they still compete?
-Can
+tremendous market reach, but would they still compete?
+Could

 they